 What is an antimicrobial?
 The antimicrobial definition.

-An antimicrobial any substance which kills or inhibits the growth of microorganisms by suppressing microorganism reproduction.
-Microorganisms are unicellular or cell-cluster microscopic organisms, including eukaryotes such as fungi and protists and prokaryotes such as bacteria and certain algae.
+An antimicrobial is any substance that kills or inhibits the growth of microorganisms by suppressing microorganism reproduction.
+Microorganisms are unicellular or cell-cluster microscopic organisms, including eukaryotes such as fungi and protists, and prokaryotes such as bacteria and certain algae.

 What is the difference between antimicrobial and antibacterial?

-Antimicrobial technologies minimize the presence of bacteria, mold, fungi and even some virus strains.
-In contrast to antibacterial agents, antimicrobial substances offer a greater level of product protection.
-Their broad-spectrum performance makes them perfect for use in hygiene critical environments such as schools, hospitals, and commercial kitchens.
-Typical active ingredients include silver or zinc.
+Antimicrobial technologies minimize the presence of bacteria, mold, and algae.
+In contrast to antibacterial agents, antimicrobial substances offer a greater level of product protection against a wider range of microorganisms.
+Their broad-spectrum performance makes them perfect for use in hygiene-critical environments such as schools, hospitals, and commercial kitchens.

-How do Microban antimicrobial agents work in antimicrobial products?
+How do Microban antimicrobial agents work in products and surfaces?

 Microban antimicrobial treatments are built into products during the manufacturing process.
-When microbes come into contact with a product surface, Microban antimicrobial protection penetrates the cell wall of the microorganism and disrupts the cell, making the microorganism unable to grow and reproduce.
+When microbes come into contact with a product surface, Microban antimicrobial protection penetrates the cell wall of the microorganism, ultimately preventing its growth and reproduction.

-What types of microorganisms do antimicrobial agents work against?
+What types of microorganisms do Microban antimicrobial agents work against?

-Microban antimicrobial protection is effective against most common bacteria, yeasts, molds and fungi that cause stains, odors and product degradation.
-Microban technology is not designed to protect users from disease-causing microorganisms.
+Microban antimicrobial protection is effective against most common bacteria, yeasts, molds, and fungi that cause stains, odors, and product degradation.
+Microban has also been proven to reduce viral loading on products and surfaces.

 How do I know that Microban antimicrobial product protection is safe?

-No. Microban technology does not replace regular cleaning practices specified by product manufacturers.
-Instead, our antimicrobials complement regular cleaning by keep products cleaner in between cleanings.
+Yes, products featuring antimicrobial protection still need to be cleaned.
+Microban technology is not a disinfectant and does not replace regular cleaning practices specified by product manufacturers.
+Instead, our antimicrobials complement regular cleaning by keeping products cleaner in between cleanings.

 Does Microban protection begin working immediately?